 - Nut and seed butter: almond butter, peanut butter, cashew butter

-What are the Benefits of a Modified Keto Diet?
+What Are the Benefits of a Modified Keto Diet?

-Promotes Weight Loss
+1. Promotes Weight Loss and Targets Specific Fats

 Although low-carb diets can result in weight loss, it can be hard to stick to long term.
 Complex carbs can actually provide you with sustainable energy and won’t result in weight gain if eaten in moderation.

-Several studies have reached a similar conclusion with another one comparing low-carb and low-fat diets.
+Several studies have reached a similar conclusion with another one comparing a low-carb and low-fat diet.
 People who restricted their carbs sometimes lost two to three times as much weight.

 Low-carb diets such as the modified ketogenic diet not only promote faster weight loss but also target specific fat.
 Not all the fat in your body is equal and where the fat is stored can have an impact on your health.

-Improves Appetite Control
+2. Improves Appetite Control and Avoid Binge-Eating

 Try out these avocado fat bombs, the perfect snack.
-Filled with healthy fats and oils, it will give you the energy boost you need to sustain you throughout the day.
+Filled with healthy fats and oils, it gives you the energy boost you need to sustain you throughout the day.

-Decreases Triglycerides Levels
+3. Decreases Triglycerides Levels for Improved Heart Health

 Triglycerides are fat molecules that circulate through the bloodstream.
 One of the main drivers behind high levels of triglycerides in sedentary people is carb consumption.

 Studies have shown that when people cut carbohydrates from their diet, they tend to experience a dramatic drop in blood triglycerides.
 Low-carb diets such as the modified keto diet naturally include fewer carbohydrates.

-Increases Levels of “Good” HDL Cholesterol
+4. Increases Levels of “Good” HDL Cholesterol

 It’s not surprising that HDL levels tend to increase significantly on healthy, low-carb diets.
 Whereas they only tend to increase slightly or sometimes even decline in low-fat diets.